SEO vs SEM: Difference and What to Choose?

 SEO and SEM rely on key queries to drive users to websites and pages.
 SEO selects key queries for the content, while SEM for their use in ads.

-SEO and SEM marketing techniques are different, but both aimed at getting traffic.
+SEO and SEM marketing techniques are different, but both are aimed at getting traffic.

 SEO is fundamental for quality SEM.
-If SEO and SEM are properly configured, there are more opportunities to get new users and improve the conversion rate.
+If SEO and SEM are properly configured, there are more opportunities to get new users and improve conversion rates.

 Nevertheless, sometimes you have to choose only one promotion method, often due to budget constraints or your business priorities.
 To choose a method more suitable for you, you need to understand the pros and cons of SEO vs SEM.

 SEO Pros and Cons

 Before the advent of Google algorithms like Panda or Penguin, black SEO methods were popular.
 Today, it is not that simple.
 Google has significantly improved its ranking methods, and now the success of your business promotion directly depends on the quality of your website.
 Let’s take a look at the main advantages of SEO: